Bike Skills Area at Upper Luther Burbank Park

 So much of MI is overgrown with blackberry, it seems like we could easily clear a spot for bikes.

-nathan.dudley about 2 years ago
+nathan.dudley over 2 years ago

 I hope that the city does not invest in building the bike park.
 There are not many natural areas left.
 It is best not to open up the areas for aggressive bike use at the cost of damaging the park.

-Kumar Bhatia about 2 years ago
+Kumar Bhatia over 2 years ago

 I support biking and jumps in Upper Luther Burbank park.
 I was born on Island, spent my early youth next door to the park, and once again live next door with my wife and our 7 year old son.
 I support kids playing in the dirt and in the woods, being creative and getting exercise in nature.
 I support Snake Hill.

-StumpFarm about 2 years ago
+StumpFarm over 2 years ago

 It concerns me that the idea of a bike park in this location appears to be being pushed forward without proper thought.